ajb413/wpf-pubnub-desktop-notifications/README.md

 <br>
 <br>

+## PubNub
-**Forever Free PubNub API keys are required in the View Model!**, click on this picture to signup:
+**Forever Free PubNub API keys are required in the View Model!** Click on this picture to signup for free, now:

 <a href="https://dashboard.pubnub.com/signup?devrel_gh=wpf-pubnub-desktop-notifications">
     <img alt="PubNub Signup" src="https://i.imgur.com/og5DDjf.png" width=260 height=97/>
 </a>

+## Desktop App
 Click on a button to trigger a PubNub message.
 All clients, around the world, that are subscribed to the PubNub channel will see the notification in real time!

 ![WPF Desktop App](https://i.imgur.com/iykIGCw.png)